peculiarrichard/mit-chatbot-backend/README.md

-# University Chatbot - Complete Setup Guide
+# MIT Smart Chatbot - Complete Setup Guide

 This is a comprehensive university chatbot system built with FastAPI, PostgreSQL, React, and OpenRouter API.